tintinrevient/course-planner/README.md

 The course planner is built upon the architecture of utility-based agents.
 ![utility-based-agents](./pix/utility-based-agents.png)

-The states consist of world states and agent states:
+The state consists of world state and agent state:
-* World states:
+* World state:
 	* Online neighbouring agents
 	* Course evaluation from neighbouring agents
-* Agent states:
+* Agent state:
 	* Total taken courses
 	* Courses registered
 	* Available timeslots in the calendar